 Port Gamble in Kitsap County, Washington — The American West (Northwest)

-WM.
+Wm.
 Walker - E.G. Ames House

 1878-1979

 Location.
 47° 51.32′ N, 122° 35.028′ W. Marker is in Port Gamble, Washington, in Kitsap County.
-Marker is on North Rainier Avenue, on the right when traveling north.
+It is on North Rainier Avenue, on the right when traveling north.
 Touch for map.
 Marker is in this post office area: Port Gamble WA 98364, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-New York House (within shouting distance of this marker); Franklin Lodge No. 5 (within shouting distance of this marker); Clarence R. & Lulu (Hovey) Cranmer House (within shouting distance of this marker); Fire Hall (within shouting distance of this marker); Port Gamble General Store & Office (within shouting distance of this marker); Morrill S. Pope House (within shouting distance of this marker); M.S.
+At least 8 other markers are within walking distance of this marker: New York House (within shouting distance of this marker); Franklin Lodge No. 5 (within shouting distance of this marker); Clarence R. & Lulu (Hovey) Cranmer House (within shouting distance of this marker); Fire Hall (within shouting distance of this marker); Port Gamble General Store & Office (within shouting distance of this marker); Morrill S. Pope House (within shouting distance of this marker); M.S.
 Drew House (within shouting distance of this marker); Community Hall / Post Office (within shouting distance of this marker).
 Touch for a list and map of all markers in Port Gamble.

-Regarding WM.
+Regarding Wm.
 Walker - E.G. Ames House.
 Historylink.org provides additional history: The resident manager at the Port Gamble mill had the biggest house with the best view of the mill.
 In 1885, the house burned down and it was replaced by this structure in 1888 in the Queen Anne Style popular at the time.
 Edwin Ames was the resident manager and was single and did not need a large house so, Master Mechanic William Walker and his wife Emma lived there.
 William took charge of the Fourth of July fireworks and Emma played the organ at church.

 Edwin Ames married William's daughter Maude and the two couples shared the home until 1900, when Edwin and Maude moved into a new house.